-Coffee torrefaction is carried out by means of hot air at average temperature of 200-240°C and with intermittent cycles where a lot of heat is discharged from the stack.
-CHP systems have been investigated to provide heat to the process.
-However, much of the heat released in the process is from the afterburner that heats up the flue gas to higher temperatures to remove volatile organic compounds and other pollutants.
-In this paper, the techno-economic feasibility of utilising waste heat from a rotating drum coffee roasting with partial hot gas recycling is assessed.
-A cost analysis is adopted to compare the profitability of two systems configurations integrated into the process.
-The case study of a major coffee torrefaction firm with 500 kg/hr production capacity in the Italian energy framework is taken.
+Coffee roasting is a highly energy intensive process with much of the energy being lost in intermittent cycles as discharged heat from the stack.
+CHP systems have been investigated to provide heat to the roasting process by a micro gas turbine (MGT).
+However, much of the heat released in a coffee roaster is from the afterburner that heats up the flue gas to higher temperatures to remove volatile organic compounds and other pollutants.
+In this paper, a solution to utilising waste heat is assessed through energy and material balances of a rotating drum coffee roasting with partial hot gas recycling.
+A cost assessment methodology is adopted to compare the profitability of three systems configurations integrated into the process.
+The case study of a major coffee torrefaction firm with 500 kg/hr production capacity is assumed to carry out the thermo-economic assessment, under the Italian energy framework.
 The CHP options under investigation are: (i) regenerative topping micro gas turbine (MGT) coupled to the existing modulating gas burner to generate hot air for the roasting process; (ii) intermittent waste heat recovery from the hot flue gas through an organic Rankine cycle (ORC) coupled to a thermal storage buffer.
 The results show that the profitability of these investments is highly influenced by the natural gas/electricity cost ratio, by the coffee torrefaction production capacity and intermittency level of discharged heat.
-In this case study, MGT seems to be more profitable than waste heat recovery via ORC due to the intermittency of the heat source and the relatively high electricity/heat cost ratio.
+MGT seems to be more profitable than waste heat recovery via ORC due to the intermittency of the heat source and the relatively high electricity/heat cost ratio.